 He is allowed to hide out at Wartburg Castle, where to disguise himself, he lets his monk’s hair grow long and grows a beard like a knight, calling himself the “Knight George“.
-Over ten months in hiding, he acts on his real idea that world turn the world upside down, that if the way to heaven should be only based on the words in the bible and not interpreted through priests and Pope, the people should be able to read the words for themselves.
+Over ten months in hiding, he acts on his real idea that would turn the world upside down, and here it is, that the way to heaven should be only based on the words in the bible and not interpreted through priests and Pope, the people should be able to read the words for themselves.
 He set out to translate the New Testament from the original Greek into German.
 This had been done before, but Luther had a turn for language that could be understood by the common man.
 He struggled with his own demons as well, battling in arguments in his head with the devil as he wrote feverishly.

 Luther encourages monks and nuns to leave their Catholic abbeys.
 One of them is Katharina von Bora.
-She catches his heart. and leaving behind the celibacy demanded of Catholic priests. he marries her.
+She catches his heart, and leaving behind the celibacy demanded of Catholic priests, he marries her.
 On Christmas Day of 1525, Luther holds the very first Protestant service of the Mass in German.
 With his bible achieving the popularity of a best seller, and the protection of his ruler in Saxony and Thuringia, he begins to preach his ideas throughout the region, and they catch on among the royal friends and allies of Frederick III of Saxony, looking to challenge the powers of the Catholic German Holy Roman Emperor Charles V (ruling his empire from Prague).
 Luther begins to develop his catechism and the formal tenets of his new faith in 38 points.
 In 1530, he travels again to present his ideas of a new faith to the Council in Augsburg.
 He can’t go to the city in Bavaria as he might be arrested, so he stays in a fortress across the border in Coburg and sends his friend, Philipp Melanchthon, to present his “Confession” at Augsburg.

 Again, the Catholic Bishops and leaders refuse to accept his ideas for a change in the church.
 But now, the support of the northern nobles, looking to form their own power center in opposition to dictates from the south, grows.
 A great council is called to meet in the town of Schmalkalden.
 The leading families from the north lead by John of Saxony, heir to Frederick, form the Schmalkaldic League, where the new “protestant” Articles of Faith of Luther would be the official religion.
 Luther was aging at this point and gaining his notoriously familiar rotund shape, and suffering from passing a kidney stone.

 In 1546 Luther would die at 63, while visiting the town where he was born, Eisleben.
 While his body is carried back home to Wittenberg, during a stop in Halle, his friend Lukas Furtenagel makes a plaster cast death mask of his face and his hands.
-The castings are used for a life like figure of Luther for almost 300 years.
+The castings are used for a life-like figure of Luther for almost 300 years.
 Luther is buried at the Castle Church in Wittenberg where he had reputedly nailed his 95 Thesis.

 He would not live to see the outcome of what he had set in motion.
 Over the next years the League fights a war with the Emperor Charles.
-The war comes to defeat for the League, but the new faith is so firmly established in their territories and with the threat of the Turkish Ottomans under Suleiman the Magnificent, to better face a common enemy, the Emperor agrees in the Peace of Augsburg in 1555, that the ruling dukes and princes can remain in the empire but can choose which version of the Christian religion they want to allow in their own lands, cementing the Reformation, with all its wars and variations for the next five centuries.
+The war comes to defeat for the League, but the new faith is so firmly established in their territories and with the threat of the Turkish Ottomans under Suleiman the Magnificent, to better face a common enemy, the Emperor agrees in the Peace of Augsburg in 1555, that the ruling dukes and princes will remain in the empire but can choose which version of the Christian religion they want to allow in their own lands, cementing the Reformation, with all its wars and variations for the next five centuries.